anyscale/madewithml.github.io/docs/mlops-course.md

 ### What is the time commitment for the course?

 6 hours/week for 4 weeks, part-time and virtual.
-The lectures and discussions will take place Saturdays and Sunday from 8-11 am PST.
+The lectures and discussions will take place <u>Saturdays and Sunday from 8-11 am PST</u>.
 We highly recommend you attend all of them because they're highly interactive.
 But they will be recorded in the event you miss one or two days.
 We will also have small assignments and readings which must be done on your own time so we can discuss them during the live sessions.

 > We will also have impromptu help sessions, discussions, etc. during the week as the cohort needs it but these will be optional.